-Final decisions and actions are agreed on the day of Mediation, not weeks after and if you cannot agree a way forward at the Mediation, you can still appeal to SEND Tribunal up to one month after the Mediation ends, or two months after the original decision, which ever is the later.
+Actions are agreed on the day of Mediation, not weeks after and if you cannot agree a way forward at the Mediation, you can still appeal to SEND Tribunal up to one month after the Mediation ends, or two months after the original decision, which ever is the later.

 Can I appeal to SEND Tribunal and also meet with the Local Authority to try to resolve the dispute?

 Often, parents, carer's and young people are concerned about any delay going to mediation may cause in their appeal.
 However, you can start your appeal to SEND Tribunal and also meet the LA to discuss your concerns and try to resolve the disagreement whilst waiting for your appeal to be heard.
 This process is called Disagreement Resolution and the SEN Approved Code of Practice issues guidance regarding this under section 11.8 and 11.13: -

 11.8- "Disagreement resolution services can also be used to resolve disagreements over special educational provision throughout assessments, the drawing up of EHC plans, while waiting for Tribunal appeals and at review or during re-assessments."

 11.13- "Disagreement resolution services can be used at any time, if both parties agree, including while an EHC needs assessment is being conducted, while the plan is being drawn up, after the plan is finalised or while an appeal is going through the Tribunal process."

 What is Disagreement Resolution?